 Research

-Over one percent of Canada’s population or approximately 466,420 people are deafblind.
-In Ontario, an estimated 211,250 individuals are deafblind.
+Over 2% of Canada’s population aged 15 years and over or approximately 602,160 people are deafblind.
+In Ontario, an estimated 246,370 individuals aged 15 and over are deafblind.
 DeafBlind Ontario Services believes that research initiatives will advance knowledge and enhance the quality of life for individuals with deafblindness; leading to more opportunities and choices.

 Through our service model and holistic approach, as well as our experience in lifelong partnerships between individuals with deafblindness, their families and the professionals who support them, DeafBlind Ontario Services has a wealth of knowledge, insight, and experience into service provision.